ellaprice269/psychic-fortnight/README.md

 # psychic-fortnight
+Description
 This is my final project for my statistics class that involves the analysis of random Stranger Things episodes.
-I analyzed emotional tone with numerous variables, visual effects, romance, audio effects and plot.
+I analyzed emotional tone, visual effects, romance, audio effects and plot with numerous variables.